PSVapour/reef-zlements-webscraper/README.md

 Pre-requisites

 - Download and install the latest version of Node JS
-- Download and unzip this repository to your machine
+- Clone or download this repository to your machine.
+Unzip if downloaded.

 How to run